Yixin-Hu/TetWild/README.md

 - Envelope of size *epsilon*

 Using smaller envelope preserves features better but also takes longer time.
-The default value of *epsilon* is *b/1000*, where *b* is the length of diaginal of bounding box.
+The default value of *epsilon* is *b/1000*, where *b* is the length of the diagonal of the bounding box.

 - Ideal edge length